By accessing this website www.parklaneplowden.co.uk

 Members of Chambers, as individual lawyers, may only give advice to a particular person on a specific matter or case if instructed to do so by one of the following: a solicitor, a qualified foreign lawyer or a member of a recognised professional body approved by the Bar Council for the purpose of direct professional access work, or a BarDIRECT client.

-(vi) Conflict Policy and Chinese Walls
+(vi) Conflict Policy and Information Barriers

 Parklane Plowden barristers are in high demand and are specifically sought out by clients for particular cases.
 As a result, different barristers in chambers are often instructed, as individuals, on both sides of a case.
 In addition to this members have been instructed as arbitrators, with other members of chambers as instructed Counsel.
 This is commonplace in all chambers with specialist counsel and we have strict practices and procedures in place to help prevent members from being in breach of ‘confidentiality’ governed by paragraph 603 of the Bar Code of Conduct.